-Assessing your tax liabilities after buying your Spanish property
+Assessing your tax liabilities after buying property in Spain

-When assessing how you will be taxed after buying property in Spain, the best piece of advice the Spain Buying Guide can offer is to speak to a qualified tax advisor, who will be able to explain the tax system in Spain and how it applies to you.
+When assessing how you will be taxed after buying property in Spain, make sure you speak to a qualified tax advisor.
+They will be able to explain the tax system in Spain and how it applies to you.
 Here are some of the key points about tax while living in Spain.

 The tax year in Spain